sbt/sbt-unidoc/README.md

 1. Import `sbtunidoc.Plugin._`.
 2. Add `unidocSettings` to your root project's settings.

-If one of your subprojects is defining def macros, add `scalacOptions in (unidoc, ScalaUnidoc) += "-Ymacro-no-expand"` to the root project's setting to temporary halt the macro expansion.
+If one of your subprojects is defining def macros, add `scalacOptions in (ScalaUnidoc, unidoc) += "-Ymacro-no-expand"` to the root project's setting to temporary halt the macro expansion.

 Here's an example: